bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 Alteraitvely, you an supply your own content via the `'icon-empty'`, `'icon-half'`, `'icon-full'`, and `'icon-clear'` scoped slots.

+## Form submission

+If you inted to submit the rating value via standard form submission, set the `name` prop to the desired form field name.
+A hidden input will be generated with the current value (or an empty string if there is no value).

 ## Internationalization

-When a `locale` is specified, the displayed vaue (when the `show-value` prop is `true`0 ) will be in the browser's defqault locale.
-To change the locale, simple set the `locale` prop to the prefered locale, or an array of prefered loales (most preferred locale first).
-This wil affcet the displayed value only:
+When a `locale` is specified, the displayed value (when the `show-value` prop is `true`) will be in the browser's default locale.
+To change the locale, simple set the `locale` prop to the preferred locale, or an array of prefered locales (most preferred locale first).
+This will affcet the displayed value only:

 ```html